kelbert2/JavaNuggets/JavaScript.md

 ### Keyboard Events
 Keyboard events:
-* keydown and keyup – when the visitor presses and then releases the button.
+* `keydown` and `keyup` – when the visitor presses and then releases the button.
-* older days - keypress
+* older days - `keypress`
 If a key is pressed for a long enough time, it starts to auto-repeat, triggering the keydown event again and again until it's finally released with keyUp.

 Properties
-* event.repeat - if true, can trigger events based on auto-repeat (when held down).
+* `event.repeat` - if true, can trigger events based on auto-repeat (when held down).
-* event.code - physical key code, like the location on the keyboard (so unaffected by language changes, even if the keyboard is laid out differently due to the language), like "KeyZ", "Digit0", "Enter", and "Tab".
-ShiftRight and ShiftLeft are different.
+* `event.code` - physical key code, like the location on the keyboard (so unaffected by language changes, even if the keyboard is laid out differently due to the language), like "KeyZ", "Digit0", "Enter", and "Tab". `ShiftRight` and `ShiftLeft` are different.
-* event.key - get the character, which will be different if it is pressed with or without Shift or depending on the language.
-All Shifts are the same, something like F1 has the same value as event.code.
+* `event.key` - get the character, which will be different if it is pressed with or without Shift or depending on the language.
+All Shifts are the same, something like F1 has the same value as `event.code`.
 Olden days, now deprecated due to so many browser incompatibilities.
-* keyCode
+* `keyCode`
-* charCode
+* `charCode`
-* which
+* `which`

 OS-based special keys cannot be canceled, like Alt+F4 in Windows closing the current browser window.

-The Fn key has no associated keyboard event because often implemented on a lower level the the OS.
+The `Fn` key has no associated keyboard event because often implemented on a lower level the the OS.

 ### Scrolling
 Event
-* scroll
+* `scroll`
 ```JavaScript
 window.addEventListener('scroll', function() {
   document.getElementById('showScroll').innerHTML = window.pageYOffset + 'px';
 });
 ```
-onscroll triggers after the scroll has already happened, so event.preventDefault() won't prevent scrolling.
+`onscroll` triggers after the scroll has already happened, so event.`preventDefault()` won't prevent scrolling.
 It's more reliable to use the CSS overflow property to disable scrollbars.

 Infinite scroll:
 ```JavaScript